 Speed up Search Results With ElasticSearch

 Elasticsearch provides full-text searching at a very high speed.
-It offers a fast web content search capability because of an indexing service running on the server instead of searching the entire database for the match.
+It offers the fast web content search capability because of the indexing service running on the server instead of searching the entire database for the match.

-Elasticsearch is valuable in keeping your Magento store search precise and faster in performance for your potential visitors.
-It enhances the user experience and makes sure that customers can make good use of their time on your Magento store.
+Elasticsearch is valuable in keeping your Magento store search precise and faster.
+This enhances the user experience and makes sure that customers can make good use of their time in your Magento store.